niloysh/open5gs-k8s/README.md

 ```

 Please refer to the specific directories for more detailed instructions and usage examples.

+### Multi-slice deployment
+1. You can change the number of slices and subscribers in `data/config.json`.
+2. Next, run `mongo-tools/generate-data.py` to generate new data and  `mongo-tools/modify-subscribers.py` to insert subscribers into mongodb.
+3. After changing the configuration, make sure to run `generate.py` in `open5gs-msd` and `ueransim-msd`.

 ### IP Ranges
 This project uses overlay IPs for tunnels deployed with the OVS-CNI in Kubernetes.
 The CNI configuration is outlined in the `networks5g/`.